 I Don't Know What I Was Doing Last Night

-Mother of two Laura Armstrong (Victoria Pratt) is in the midst of a divorce from lawyer Derek Armstrong (Bart Johnson) but it doesn't stop her girl friends from encouraging her to start over by going out on a date with divorced father Michael Hill (Zen Gesner).
-When after going out with Michael she wakes with no memory of the night before or how she ended up in bed with him she is more shocked to find him lying next to her with a knife sticking out from his chest.
+Laura Armstrong (Victoria Pratt - A Daughter's Nightmare) is a mother of two who is in the midst of divorcing her husband, Derek (Bart Johnson - Perfect on Paper), a lawyer.
+But it doesn't stop her girl friends from encouraging her to start over by going out on a date with Michael Hill (Zen Gesner), a divorced father.
+The morning after her date with Michael, Laura wakes with no memory of the night before or how she ended up in bed with him and is horrified to find him lying next to her with a knife plunged into his chest.
 With Laura suffering from bipolar and unable to remember anything she finds herself charged with his murder and thrown in to jail.
 Eventually released on bail Laura sets about proving her innocence whilst also fighting for the rights to keep her daughters.

 What this all boils down to is that "A Date to Die For" is entertaining but not in the way it was probably intended with the combination of forced acting with information being force fed and the familiarity of a woman trying to prove her innocence making it often amusingly bad.